w3f/polkadot-wiki/docs/learn/how-to/asset-hub-migration.md

     If your wallet shows no balance, it probably hasn't updated to the migration yet.
 Check for a new version and reach out to the wallet's support team for help.

-    If you use Polkadot Developer Interface (Polkadot-JS UI), connect to Asset Hub:
+    If you use Polkadot Developer Interface (Polkadot Developer Interface), connect to Asset Hub:
     [Polkadot Developer Interface: How to Switch Network Nodes](switch-network-nodes.md)

 The same applies to staking or governance activities.
 All interactions will occur on the Polkadot Asset Hub.
 Wallets and interfaces will be ready to support this change, so you don't need to adjust any settings.